 Sending donations to GoldPaid from Pontefract

 The starting point is online.
 A Pontefract shop sends photos to GoldPaid on WhatsApp, then requests a free prepaid Royal Mail Special Delivery label.
-A parcel sent on that label is tracked and insured throughout, and reaches GB mainland addresses the next working day.
+A parcel sent on that label is tracked and signed for throughout, and reaches GB mainland addresses the next working day.

 Leeds is the closest city with a specialist precious-metal buyer, about 16 miles from Pontefract and roughly 30 minutes by car.
 For a charity shop, that means fuel, parking and a member of staff away from the counter.